nishansanjuka/eclipso/README.md

 ## 📄 License

+Copyright (c) 2025 nishansanjuka.
+All Rights Reserved.

+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without explicit written permission from the copyright holder.

-This project is licensed under the MIT License - see the LICENSE file for details.
+See the [LICENSE](LICENSE) file for full details.

 ## 📞 Support